 - This option requests that the procedure treat missing values in the variance computation as not missing completely at random (NOMCAR) for Taylor series variance estimation.
 When you specify the NOMCAR option, PROC SURVEYMEANS computes variance estimates by analyzing the nonmissing values as a domain or subpopulation, where the entire population includes both nonmissing and missing domains. - The NOMCAR option applies only to Taylor series variance estimation. - The Taylor series method is the default for PROC SURVEYMEANS if you do not specify the VARMETHOD= option.

 Demonstration of NOMCAR Option

-In this section we demonstrate the effect on standard errors when using the NOMCAR option with PROC SURVEYMEANS using the 2019 NIS.
-These concepts also apply to the NIS for data years 2011 and earlier.
+In this section we demonstrate the effect on standard errors when using the NOMCAR option with PROC SURVEYMEANS.

 In SAS Example 1, we use the 2019 NIS and define the following three data elements: